 Speaking of fall food, this sauce is one that I have recently experimented with.
 The creamy pumpkin-sage sauce pairs so well with this perfectly roasted pork tenderloin.
 The sauce is very rich, so a little goes a long way!
 Who says pumpkin has be sweet?

 - Sea salt

 Savory Pumpkin Sage Sauce:

 - Reserved pan drippings

 - Smidgen ground nutmeg

 Liberally season the pork tenderloin with sea salt and freshly ground pepper.
 In an oven-proof skillet, heat the olive oil over medium-high heat.
 Once the oil just begins to smoke, sear the pork on both sides until deep brown.

 Transfer the skillet to the preheated oven.
-Roast for 30 to 40 minutes, turning over halfway through cooking, or until a thermometer inserted into the thickest part reads 140 degrees.
-Remove the tenderloin from the skillet and wrap it in tin foil.
-Allow it to rest for 15 to 20 minutes.
+Roast until a thermometer reads 140 degrees, about 25 minutes (depending on the size of your tenderloin).
+Turn the tenderloin over once halfway through cooking.
+Remove the pork from the oven and wrap it in tin foil.
+Allow it to rest for 15 minutes.
+Reserve the pan drippings.

 Meanwhile, make the sauce.
 Using the same skillet, heat the pan drippings on the stove to medium heat.
 Deglaze the skillet with the wine, scraping up the brown bits from the bottom.
 Turn the heat down to low.
 Stir in the pumpkin puree, heavy cream, brown sugar, sage and nutmeg.
 If desired, thin with a little more heavy cream.
 Taste the sauce and season with salt, pepper or additional brown sugar, to taste.